leetnz/imuAttitudePaper/docs/src/00_Abstract.md

 * Single axis attitude estimation
 * Multi-axis attitude estimation where gimbal lock can be tolerated
-* Systems which have limited computational resources
+* Systems with limited computational resources

 The estimator requires gyroscopic and accelerometer measurements; these measurements are fused with the following algorithm: